vuongpd95/rails-on-kubernetes/README.md

-# Step by steps to run it yourself
+# Step by step to run it yourself
 1. [Install minikube](#running-minikube-on-development-env).
 And start it using:
 ```
 minikube start --driver=docker
 minikube dashboard
 ```
-2. Build the docker container for the application.
+2. Build the docker image for the application.
 This is on local only, don't need to push to Docker Hub.
-The first command must be run for every new terminal that you open else the docker container built by the second command won't be seen by minikube
+The first command must be run for every new terminal that you open else the docker image built by the second command won't be seen by minikube
 ```
 eval $(minikube -p minikube docker-env)
 docker build -t vuongpd95/rails-on-kubernetes:0.1 .